tylerhou/cs170-project/README.md

 Use `python3 tools/score.py inputs outputs...` to generate a list of the best solutions and the folders that they came from.

+## Updating tosolve

+Copy the query inside query.js and paste it into the developer console on the leaderboard page.

 ## Language Server

 Run `bazel run @hedron_compile_commands//:refresh_all` to generate a list of